Skip to content

 Claude Plugins and Plugin Marketplaces

-Plugins and the plugin marketplaces are a way to install Claude Skills and MCP servers from external sources.
+Plugins provide a distribution mechanism for installing Claude Skills and MCP servers from official and community sources.

 View Plugins